 These were the two simplest ways to keep your portable Mac from sleeping with its lid closed.
 Which method excites you the most?
 For me, it is the second one.
 Share your opinion in the comments down below.
 If you have an alternative to the InsomniaX app, please mention that too.

-Before you go, see 13 tips to improve battery life on MacBook Pro and MacBook Air.
+Before you go, see these tips to improve battery life on MacBook.

 You may like to take a quick peek at…